 Success of a software project depends on a wide range of factors.
 Good understanding of the client’s business and needs allows to set the right project goals.
-Profound business analysis is an essential part at every step of design and development and the basis for building the product strategy.
+Profound business analysis is an essential part at every step of design and development and the basis for building a forward-looking product strategy.
 UX design process determines how the users will interact with the final product and, therefore, directly impacts its success in the market.

-Searching for the right software development tools
+5 steps to finding the right software development tools

 Before comparing software solutions, frameworks, libraries or other components for a project, we should find the most suitable alternatives that could be used to build the required functionality.

 At Digiteum, we’ve elaborated a set of 5-step all-purpose plans that help search for relevant alternatives and then compare software solutions to choose the right ones for the technology stack.

 Make sure you have all project requirements confirmed and understanding achieved.
 After conducting a detailed business analysis, your project manager should be able to provide you with all the necessary information you need.
 Additionally, discuss the project goals and stakeholders’ expectations with your client and project manager.

 Read: Why and when to build an MVP app in Flutter